gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 permalink: /documentation/general_docs/kconfig_build_system/
 ---

-This guide is intended for advanced users who need to build gem5(>= 23.1) with multiple ISAs or customize the build options, such as the Ruby memory protocol.
+This guide is intended for advanced users who need to build gem5 (>=23.1) with multiple ISAs or customize the build options, such as the Ruby memory protocol.
 Familiarity with the Kconfig system is required.

-## Build GEM5 with Kconfig Build System
+## Build gem5 with the Kconfig Build System

 ```bash
 scons [OPTIONS] Kconfig_command TARGET
 ```

-Supported Kconfig commands include
+Supported Kconfig commands include:

-- defconfig
+- `defconfig`
-- setconfig
+- `setconfig`
-- menuconfig
+- `menuconfig`
-- guiconfig
+- `guiconfig`
-- listnewconfig
+- `listnewconfig`
-- oldconfig
+- `oldconfig`
-- olddefconfig
+- `olddefconfig`
-- savedefconfig
+- `savedefconfig`

-The most common uses of options are `defconfig`, `setconfig` and `menuconfig`.
+The most common options are `defconfig`, `setconfig` and `menuconfig`.

-Use `scons --help` to list these commands, and for additional information.
+Use can use `scons --help` to list these commands with additional information.

 To build gem5 with Kconfig, there are now two steps.

-Initial configuration
+The first is the initial configuration, which sets up a build directory with the desired configuration.
+The second is building the target. this is done with the `defconfig` command.
+For example:

 ```bash
 scons defconfig gem5_build build_opts/ALL
 ```

-This will create a configuration for the `gem5_build` build directory based on `build_opts/ALL`.
-The configuration is stored in the `gem5_build/gem5.build/config`.
+This will create a configuration in  `gem5_build` build directory based on that specified in`build_opts/ALL`.
+The exact path of this configuration is stored in `gem5_build/gem5.build/config`.

-To build a target in a configured build directory, run a scons command similar to the one used before.
+The second step is to build the target in the configured build directory.
+This is done with `scons` as usual.
+For example:

 ```bash
 scons -j$(nproc) gem5_build/gem5.opt